 - Steam or roast the broccoli until just tender.
 If using tenderstem, slice the stalks into small pieces.

-- Heat the oil in a large non-stick frying pan (skillet) on medium-high heat.
+- Heat 1 TBSP oil in a large non-stick frying pan (skillet) on medium-high heat.
 Arrange the tofu cubes in the pan, and sprinkle the garlic granules and salt on top.
 Leave for 3 minutes or so until the underside of the tofu is golden brown, then flip the cubes over.
 Continue cooking until browned on all sides.
 Transfer the tofu to a bowl and cover with a plate to keep it warm.